Warner

 Warner lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Warner is around 13,613.
-This reflects an increase of 1,349 people (11.0%) since the 2021 Census, which reported a population of 12,264 people in the suburb of Warner.
-The change was inferred from the resident population of 13,240 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 335 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,285 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Warner's 11.0% growth since the 2021 census exceeded the SA3 area (7.4%) and the national average, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 59.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Based on ABS population updates and AreaSearch validation, the estimated population of Warner is around 14,345 as of May 2026.
+This reflects an increase of 2,081 people since the 2021 Census, which reported a population of 12,264.
+The change was inferred from AreaSearch's resident population estimate of 13,356 in June 2025 and additional validated new addresses since the Census date.
+Warner's population density is 1,354 persons per square kilometer, above national averages assessed by AreaSearch.
+Warner's growth rate of 17.0% since the 2021 Census exceeded the national average of 9.3%.
+Natural growth contributed approximately 59.0% to overall population gains recently.

 Frequently Asked Questions - Population